 The wire rope is cleaned, dried and can be lubricated using the Lubridryer.
 The Lubridryer includes replaceable pads that clean the wire and also can be used to provide lubrication to the wire rope.
 If the rotating tub has been filled with fresh water to wash saline residue off the cable, compressed air from the on-board air compressor is fed to the Lubridryer to dry the wire rope as it is reeled back on the rescue hoist.
+The Lubridryer is equipped with an oil shut off to stop the flow of oil when not in use.

-MagSens TM System
+MagSens [TM] System

 The wire rope structural integrity is measured using the MagSens head.
 The system requires a customer supplied lap top computer to interface with the system electronics via a USB cable to measure and record permanent records of the wire rope structural integrity.
 The laptop can be provided by Zephyr as an option at the time of purchase.
 The MagSens TM head contains strong magnets; do not place it near computers or credit cards.
+People using a pacemaker should not handle the MagSens head.